dotnet/runtime/src/tools/linker/docs/illink-tasks.md

   </ItemGroup>
   ```

-- You can give the linker a more specific list of types or members to
+- You can give the trimmer a more specific list of types or members to
   include using an xml [descriptor](data-formats.md#descriptor-format) file

   `.csproj`: